Scroll down to find out more!

 The algorithm to solve the white edge when it's oriented wrong in the middle layer.

-Now that the white edges are solved we have to fix the white corners to complete the first face.
+The white edges are solved and we have to fix the white corners to complete the first face.

-Bring the corner below the spot where it belongs (Front-Right-Up corner) and repeat the algorithm above until the white corner pops into place oriented correctly.
+Bring the corner below the spot where it belongs (Front-Right-Down position highlighted with grey) and repeat the algorithm above until the white corner pops into its place oriented correctly.
 This algorithm sends the piece back and forth between the spots marked with dark, always changing the orientation.

-The R' D' R D trick always works but requires too many unnecessary steps.
-Here are the shorter algorithms:
+This trick always works but requires too many unnecessary steps.
+Here are the shortcuts:

 Now that we've finished the white face, let's turn the cube upside down because we don't need to see the solved side anymore.